israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > console.log(fruits.length); // 3
 >```

-When setting a property on a JavaScript array when the property is a valid array index and that index is outside the current bounds of the array,
+When setting a property on a JavaScript array when the property is a valid array index and that index is outside the current bounds of the array, the engine will update the array's length property accordingly:

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.